The Complete Guide To Venmo For Nonprofits: How & Why To Use Venmo For Donations & Fundraisers

 PayPal will provide Venmo with information such as your business registration information and tax identifier during the setup process.

-Since Venmo isn’t built for large campaigns, we suggest starting a small Venmo fundraiser that requires little commitment for donors and allows you to ask a lot of people for a little money.
+Since Venmo isn’t built for large campaigns, we suggest starting a small Venmo fundraiser that requires little commitment from donors and allows you to ask a lot of people for a little money.
+Here’s how to get started.

 Step 1: Identify Your Fundraiser’s Goals